Doug Gottlieb: Coaching

 Along with then-University of Tennessee coach Bruce Pearl, Gottlieb helped coach the United States team at the 2009 Maccabiah Games.
 He coached Team USA in basketball at the 2017 Maccabiah Games, winning a gold medal as the USA defeated France in the final in Jerusalem.
 He had formerly won a gold medal at the Maccabiah Games as a player, but said "It is more special to win as a coach."

 On May 14, 2024, Gottlieb was named the head men's basketball coach at Green Bay.
-He will continue to host his daily radio show.

-The team won two of their first five games before going on a losing streak.
+In Gottlieb's first season with Green Bay, the team won two of their first five games before going on a 21-game losing streak that lasted into February.
 At a press conference after losing a home game to Milwaukee, he referred to playing perceived weaker teams as "Nobody U".
 Days later, his team lost to Michigan Tech, a Division II team.
-The Phoenix lost 14 of their first 16 games after a previous season when they lost just 14 games for the entire season.
-By the halfway point of February, they had lost 20 games in a row.
+On February 16, 2025, Green Bay snapped their 21-game losing streak by defeating Wright State 79–68.

+On December 17, 2025, after Green Bay's 67–64 win over UC Santa Barbara, Gottlieb announced at the postgame press conference that he will step away from his daily radio show at Fox Sports Radio but continue to podcast on his All Ball platform.

+On June 19, 2026, Gottlieb signed a contract extension with Green Bay lasting through the 2030-31 season.